3kwa/goingnats/README.md

 It is far from feature complete.

-It implements the feature I use, which maybe all you need too.
+It implements the features I use, which maybe all you need too.

 How?
 ----